Home

 Our group focuses on computational mechanics and the efficient numerical solution of time-dependent partial differential equations.
 Recent work in this group has focused on provably stable and high order accurate methods for time-dependent wave propagation and fluid dynamics, as well as their efficient implementation on modern many-core architectures.

-We gratefully acknowledge the support of the NSF (DMS-CAREER-1943186) in making this work possible.
+We gratefully acknowledge the support of the NSF (DMS-CAREER-1943186 and DMS-2231482) in making this work possible.

 Recent news: